attic-labs/noms/doc/proposals/numbers.md

 * It should be possible to store arbitrarily large integers in Noms
 * It should be possible to store arbitrarily precise non-integral numbers in Noms
-* It should be possible to store arbitrarily precise rational, non-integral, non-binary numbers precisely in Noms
+* It should be possible to store arbitrarily precise rational, non-integral, non-binary numbers in Noms

 ## Integration